On this page

 Year 7 students at public primary schools will get application information from their school.

-Students at non-government schools who want to apply for a public high school can get application information from their local public high school, local education office, or by filling in the registration of interest form for non-government school students (PDF 378KB) and emailing email@example.com.
+Year 7 students at non-government schools who want to apply for a public high school can get application information from their local public high school, local education office, or by filling in the registration of interest form for non-government school students (PDF 378KB) and emailing email@example.com.

 After the transition process closes each year, schools will take late applications directly.
 Late applicants may have limited opportunity to attend a non-local high school or a school with a capacity management plan.